ChoruOfficial/Docs-Exocore/docs/exocore-fca/messaging/GcAndUserAllInOne.md

 ---

-## 🛡️ `/gcrule` Command
+## 👤 `/gcrule` Command

-Promotes or demotes a user to/from admin in the group.
+Adds or removes admin privileges for a user.

 ```ts
 /**